 Install and configure the Unity Mediation package

-You can install the Unity Mediation package in Unity Editor 2019 LTS or later, or by editing your project's manifest file.
+You can install the Unity Mediation package from the Unity Editor Package Manager or add it manually in your project's manifest file.

 Open your project in the Unity Editor and go to Window > Package Manager.

 In the Package Manager window: